RagnarokResearchLab/ragnarokresearchlab.github.io/src/pages/tools.md

 * C++ (also includes a C API)
 * LuaJIT (FFI only)

-If you'd like to add support for another language, you're more than welcome to contribute!
+If you'd like to add support for another language, contributions are more than welcome!

 ### Your Advantages